 Written requests for information under the Freedom of Information Act should be sent to the appropriate field or Headquarters office, and the envelope in which the request is sent should be prominently marked with the letters "FOIA".
 Additionally, FOIA requests for FHWA Headquarters records may be submitted via e-mail to FHWA Headquarters at the following address: email@example.com.
 Please include your name, current electronic mail address, a mailing address (U.S. mail), and a telephone number where you can be reached during business hours.

 Congress passed legislation to create within the Department of Transportation a new Federal Motor Carrier Safety Administration (FMCSA).
 As of January 1, 2000, DOT's motor carrier responsibilities were transferred from FHWA to the new FMCSA.
-To obtain motor carrier related documents, you may contact the FMCSA via the web ( http://www.fmcsa.dot.gov), mail (FOIA Team, MCMMI, 1200 New Jersey Avenue SE, Washington, D.C.
-20590), or Fax (202-385-2335).
+To obtain motor carrier related documents, you may contact the FMCSA via the web ( http://www.fmcsa.dot.gov).

-See the FHWA Home Page (http://www.fhwa.dot.gov)and FHWA Electronic Reading Room (http://www.fhwa.dot.gov/pubstats.html) for documents available without submitting a FOIA request.
+See the FHWA Home Page https://highways.dot.gov/ and FHWA Electronic Reading Room https://www.fhwa.dot.gov/foia/err.cfm for documents available without submitting a FOIA request.
 For documents not found there, see below:

 Examples of records for which requests may properly be made to the FHWA Federal-aid Division Offices (see addresses in paragraph 2):